philbudne/xxl/doc/syntax.md

-* Largely adopted wholesale from Doug Crockford's original parser: http://crockford.com/javascript/tdop/tdop.html
+* Largely adopted wholesale from Doug Crockford's original parser: http://crockford.com/javascript/tdop/tdop.html (a subset of the "good parts" of JavaScript).

 * ALL flow control statements should take a { block }, except "else", which can take another "if"